ngrx/platform/projects/ngrx.io/content/guide/effects/lifecycle.md

 by providing a custom handler using the `EFFECTS_ERROR_HANDLER` injection token.

-This allows you to provide a custom behavior, such as only retrying on certain "retryable" errors, or with maximum number of retries.
+This allows you to provide a custom behavior, such as only retrying on certain "retryable" errors, or change the maximum number of retries (it's set to 10 by default).

 <code-example header="customise-error-handler.effects.ts">
 import { ErrorHandler, NgModule } from '@angular/core';